Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment by cardDesign inspired by Spain

 Om has been chanted continuously for at least three thousand years.
 It has outlived empires, survived colonial suppression, crossed oceans, entered cultures that knew nothing about its origins, and landed on yoga mats in cities that didn't exist when the Mandukya Upanishad was composed.

 It has done all of this because it works on multiple levels simultaneously.
 As philosophy, it is one of the most elegant models of consciousness ever proposed: three states, a veil, and a transcendence, all in a single syllable.
-As practice, it produces measurable physiological effects that modern neuroscience is only beginning to map.
+As practice, it gives people a simple ritual of slow breathing and humming that many describe as calming.
 As symbol, it is visually distinctive, instantly recognizable, and carries the weight of thousands of years of human contemplation about what it means to be aware.

 Wearing Om on a pendant doesn't require you to be Hindu, or Buddhist, or Jain, or Sikh.
 It doesn't require you to chant every morning or to have read the Upanishads.
 But it does ask something of you: that you know what you're carrying.
 That you treat it not as an accessory but as a compressed expression of one of humanity's oldest and deepest questions.
 What is consciousness?
 What is reality?
 What is the sound the universe makes when nothing else is playing?